sabouaram/Virtual-Credit-Cards-project-/cards-management.md

 5. **Live Balance Tracking**: The microservice scrapes the account history to track each user's virtual card balances in real-time.

 6. **Response Time**: Please note that the user's response, including the issuance of virtual credit cards, can take between 2 to 5 hours.
 During this time, the user will be notified about the status of their request.
-If there is insufficient balance in the bank account, the user can withdraw their request before it is processed.
+This delay is to ensure we have the requested balance in the bank account.

 7. **Live Balance Tracking**: The microservice scrapes the account history to track each user's virtual card balances in real-time.